SatoriYoukai/EazQuiz/README.md

 # EazQuiz
-A clean and simple flashcard app
+A clean and web-based flashcard app